mlsquared/fling/README.md

 Even devices using different technology may introduce noise on nearby antennas.
 This "noise" may be low energy and only suitable for low bitrate communications.
-However, it could be used to communicate a token.
+However, it could be used to communicate a token (e.g., the aforementioned ephemeral public key).

 Joe's cell phone has cell data enabling moderately high bitrate Internet access.